 The response of the offender will be monitored to ensure a satisfactory outcome.
-Examples include a Section 61 or a Community Protection Notice.
+Examples include a Control of Pollution Act (CPA) 1974 Section 60 Notice or a Community Protection Notice.

-In most cases there is a right of appeal against a notice either to a Court, Residential Property Tribunal, or Employment Tribunal.
 Where there is a right of appeal, advice on the appeal mechanism will be set out in writing, usually included on the back of a notice.